HelTecAutomation/HeltecDocs/doc/wifi_halow/ht-hd01/source/index.rst

 Introduction
 ------------
-HT-HD01 is a plug-and-play  long-range communicator based on Wi-Fi HaLow can replace Ethernet cables in certain scenarios.
+HT-HD01 is a plug-and-play  long-range comHD0municator based on Wi-Fi HaLow can replace Ethernet cables in certain scenarios.
 Pair two devices for use, or work with the HaLow gateway.

 .. image:: ./img/01.png
    :align: center